LazerLambda/Promptzl/docs/source/background.rst

 to produce a specific output.
 Depending on the training of the model, this can be done by transforming the text into a cloze-task or predicting the next token in the sequence which is also the label for the task.

+In the previous section, the examples: :code:`"Hello World!
+Promptzl is a [MASK] library."` and :code:`"Hello World!
+Promptzl is a [NEXT-TOKEN]"` where used to exemplify how language modeling can work.
+Here, we can already see how classification can work in this context.
+The model is asked to predict the token of interest and we can extract the label-token of interest.
+For example in :code:`"Hello World!
+Promptzl is a [MASK] library."` we can already classify into :code:`good` and :code:`bad` just by extracting the logits at the indices for :code:`good` and :code:`bad` from the vocabulary and get a distribution using the softmax function.

 ..
 TODO EXample